Goldsmiths, University of London: Design

 The Department of Design's approach to design practice grew from a concern for ethical and environmentalist design.
 This developed alongside research by John Wood, Julia Lockheart, and others, which informs their research into metadesign.
 TERU, the Technology Education Research Unit, has been instrumental in understanding how design and technology work in schools, how to encourage learners towards creative interventions that improve the made world, and how to help teachers to support that process.
 The Writing Purposefully in Art and Design Network (Writing-PAD) has its main Centre at Goldsmiths.
-The Network now spans some 70 institutions across the art and design sector with 6 national and 2 International Writing PAD Centres.
+The Network now spans about 70 institutions across the art and design sector with 6 national and 2 International Writing PAD Centres.

 Computing

 The Department of Computing lets students develop their creative potential while learning solid computing skills with programs focused on Computer Science, Computer Games Art & Design, Computational Technology, Computational Cognitive Neuroscience, Computer Games Programming, Computational Linguistics, Data Science, User Experience Engineering, and Virtual & Augmented Reality.